 - Don't keep plants or flowers indoors.
 If you garden, wear gloves.

 - Wash your hands or use hand sanitizer often.
 Try to keep your hands away from your mouth, nose, and face.
 Make sure you wash your hands before eating.

-- Avoid public places such as shopping malls, especially when crowded.
+- Stay away from public places such as shopping malls, especially when crowded.

 - Limit visits with young children.
-They frequently have colds or the flu.
+They often have colds or the flu.

-- Avoid contact with anyone who has a cold, the flu, or another contagious condition (such as measles, chickenpox, herpes, pinkeye, cough, or sore throat).
+- Stay away from anyone who has a cold, the flu, or another contagious condition (such as measles, chickenpox, herpes, pinkeye, cough, or sore throat).

 - Check with your provider about whether or not you should wear a mask when you are around people.

 - Check with your provider about recommended immunizations or vaccines.

 Other ways to lower your risk for infection

 - Check with your provider before having close contact with others.

 - Ask your provider before using cosmetics, contact lenses, tampons, or douches.